-9:00am-4:00pm.
-Join us, the AMC Pro Crew, and the volunteers from the Spy Pond Environmental Task Group on a trail project on the pathway along the south end of Spy Pond.
+Join us with the volunteers from the Spy Pond Environmental Task Group on a trail project on the pathway along the south end of Spy Pond.
 The trail work will continue the brushing started in 2005 to close side trails to the pond and open up the path.
-The AMC Pro Crew will be there to complete the rock work and provide skill training for the volunteers.
 Registration required for first time volunteers - call Leader.
 Questions, info, and returning volunteer registration - email Leader.
 See PDF link below for more project information.